capitaldesignfx/new_layout/README.md

 * Write tests
 * Write deployment pipeline
   * IE clearfixes
-  * Use minified pure libs (perhaps switch use the provided CDNs?)
+  * ~~Use minified pure libs (perhaps switch use the provided CDNs?)~~
   * Use S3 + Cloudfront + Route53

 ### Nice to haves

+* README needs to be updated with how to save and publish blogs
+* Use sass variables
 * The Techorrect logo SVG still has hardcoded colors in them.
 Remove the fill/strokes, and then set them in the CSS.
 * Automate .svg files -> inline SVG creation.
 All existing SVGs were done manually